How Divorce Attorney Billing Actually Works

 How Does the Hourly Rate Translate to a Bill?

+Most active divorce matters in metropolitan areas run $300–$500 per hour at the lead-attorney rate.
 Divorce attorneys bill for time.
-Every task performed on your matter is recorded and charged at the hourly rate.
-Reading an email, drafting a motion, speaking with opposing counsel: all of it is billed.
-That rate varies by attorney, experience, and market.
-Most active divorce matters in metropolitan areas run $300–$500 per hour.
+Every task performed on your matter is recorded and charged at that rate: reading an email, drafting a motion, speaking with opposing counsel.
+The rate varies by attorney, experience, and market.

 The billing clock starts on your first substantive contact and runs through the close of the representation.
 A two-minute email read and a 45-minute hearing preparation session are both billing entries.
 They differ only in length.